marvinpinto-archive/puppet-scripts/modules/irssi/README.md

 Add an entry to this hash for each chatroom you care about.

-Keys are only used to document.
-Each value is a hash that populate a single user:channel xml node.
+Each element is a hash that populate a single user:channel xml node.
 Available keys in this hash:

 * `name` (string) - populates the name attribute on the user:channel node.